On Q-factorial terminalizations of nilpotent orbits: Birational generalized Springer maps

 \section{Birational generalized Springer maps}

-Throughout the paper, we will use notations in \cite{McG} (section 5.7) for nilpotent orbits.
+Throughout the paper, we will use notations in \cite{McG} (section 5.7) for nilpotent orbits in exceptional Lie algebras and we use partitions for those in classical Lie algebras.
 In this section, we classify nilpotent orbits in a simple exceptional Lie algebra which is the image of a birational generalized Springer map.
 More precisely, we prove the following proposition. \begin{Prop} Let $\0$ be an induced nilpotent orbit in a simple complex exceptional Lie algebra.
 The closure $\bar{\0}$ is the image of a birational generalized Springer map if and only if $\0$ is not one of the following orbits: $A_2+A_1, A_4+A_1$ in $E_7$, $A_4+A_1, A_4+2A_1$ in $E_8$. \end{Prop}

 By Corollary \ref{A=1}, to prove Proposition \ref{key}, we just need to consider induced orbits with non-trivial $A(\0)$ but having no Springer resolutions.
 The classification of induced/rigid orbits in exceptional Lie algebras can be found for example in \cite{McG} (section 5.7).
 We will use the tables therein to do a case-by-case check.
-Note that the $G$ therein is simply-connected, thus $A(x)$ in these tables is $\pi_1(\0_x)$.
-On can get $A(\0)$ by just omitting the copies of $\zit/d \zit,d=2,3$ when it presents.
+Note that the group $G$ therein is simply-connected, thus $A(x)$ in these tables is $\pi_1(\0_x)$.
+One can get $A(\0)$ by just omitting the copies of $\zit/d \zit,d=2,3$ when it presents.
 When $A(\0)$ is $S_2$ (resp. $S_3$), we will denote by $\epsilon$ (resp. $\epsilon_1, \epsilon_2$) its non-trivial irreducible representations.
+By the remark in section 3.8 \cite{B-M}, $\mtp(\rho_{(x, 1)}, \Ind_{W(L)}^W(\rho_{(t, 1)})) = 1$, so we just need to compute the multiplicity $\mtp(\rho_{(x, \phi)}, \Ind_{W(L)}^W(\rho_{(t, 1)}))$ for non-trivial $\phi$.

 \quad \ There are two orbits to be considered: $B_2$ and $C_3(a_1)$.
 The orbit $B_2$ is induced from $(C_3, 21^4)$.
 We have $\rho_{(t, 1)} = [1^3:-]$ and $\rho_{(x, \epsilon)} = \phi_{4,8}=\chi_{4,1}.$ By \cite{Alv} (p.
 143), we get $\mtp(\rho_{(x, \epsilon)}, \Ind_{W(C_3A_1)}^W \Ind_{W(C_3)}^{W(C_3A_1)}(\rho_{(t,1)})) = 0$, thus the degree of the associated generalized Springer map is one.
 The orbit $C_3(a_1)$ is induced from $(B_3, 2^21^3)$.
 We have $\rho_{(t, 1)}=[-:21]$ and $\rho_{(x, \epsilon)} = \phi_{4,7'}=\chi_{4,4}.$ By \cite{Alv} (p.
 147), the degree of $\pi$ is one.